Idiomdrottning’s homepage

 In the book A Gamut of Games, Sid Sackson created Color Gin as scoring tweak on Gin Rummy, as an alternative to (but pretty different from) the popular Hollywood Gin variant.

-To play Hollywood Gin, forget the whole “suit-spoiling” thing, instead there are only three columns per player.
+To play Hollywood Gin, forget the whole “one column per suit” thing, instead there are only three columns per player.
 Just like Color Gin, a column is over and won and closed when someone reaches a hundred points in that column.
 Your first batch of won points go in the first column, your second batch of won points go in the first two columns, and from then on your points go in all columns, except in closed ones of course.
 Win two out of three columns to win the game!
 Oh, and also the gin bonus is 25.
 Hollywood Gin is awesome but I like Color Gin better.